Wyo1970/Hello-world/README.md

 # Hello-world
 First try at GitHub
-I am learning how to do make changes to a branch.
+I am learning how to make changes to a branch.